 - Have it leashed in the parking lot at all times.

 - Be able to voice command the dog if it is off leash on the dog loop.
-If not, the dog must remain leashed throughout the trail so it does not interact with others.
+If not, the dog must remain leashed throughout the trail so it does not interact with other visitors.

 RNSC will be continuing to offer rentals this season, including free rentals for youth.
-(If you are part of Ski League, talk to Matt Smider about the seasonal loaners.)
-However, the process is going to be different.
-The following is what to expect:
+(If you are part of Ski League, talk to Paula Martens about the seasonal loaners.)

 The RNSC is governed by BC regulations.
 As we all know, the pandemic situation changes daily.
 If we are asked to close our recreational trails we will comply.
 We will then work with the province as to when we can safely reopen.